N33L22/ER-paitent-Dashboard/README.md

 ## 📧 Contact

-For questions or collaboration opportunities, please open an issue or contact the development team.
+For questions or collaboration opportunities, please open an issue or contact me at neelkapadia22@gmail.com

 ---